fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

 * **Licensing flexibility**: Reassign app licenses as needed, ensuring efficient use of resources.
 * **Streamlined deployment**: Use Fleet to automate the installation and configuration of purchased apps on enrolled devices.

-By integrating VPP with Fleet, organizations can seamlessly add apps to their software library and deploy them across macOS hosts, ensuring that all devices have the necessary applications installed efficiently and effectively.
+By integrating VPP with Fleet, organizations can seamlessly add apps to their software library and deploy them across macOS, iOS, and iPadOS hosts, ensuring that all devices have the necessary applications installed efficiently and effectively.

 ## Prerequisites
 * **MDM features**: to use the VPP integration, you must first enable MDM features in Fleet.
 See the [MDM setup guide](https://fleetdm.com/docs/using-fleet/mdm-setup) for instructions on enabling MDM features.
 * **Teams**: Apps can only be added to a specific Team.
 You can manage teams by selecting your avatar in the top navigation and then **Settings > Teams**.
+(Note: Apps can also be added to the 'No Team' team, which contains hosts not assigned to any other team.)

 ## Accessing the VPP configuration